Skip to Content

 The elegant interiors of Galleria Vittorio Emanuele II, featuring an iron and glass roof

 Once you’re back on earth, look to the north side of the square and enter the luxurious and richly decorated Galleria Vittorio Emanuele, Italy’s oldest active shopping mall.
-I promise, it’ll be a much more satisfying visit that any other shopping mall in the world.

 From Piazza della Scala, you have several options.
 You can walk through Milanese streets until the Sforza’s Castle.
 Built in the 15th century by the Duke of Milan, this imposing structure on Piazza Castello can really give you a sense of Italian history.
 It’s also free entrance!